Irene Pérez: Maestrapeace (1993)

 Perez's main contribution to the mural was the image of Coyolxauhqui, which she painted emerging out of a hand, reaching across the mural towards the goddess Yemayah.
 The hands were modeled after mural co-collaborator Susan Cervantez's own hands.
 The artists divided up their work; Susan Cervantez painted Venus and Pleiadeis at the top of the building, Juana Alicia and Perez worked underneath her, Meera Desai painted many of the culturally significant fabrics featured on the mural, and Olivia Quevedo was responsible for the calligraphy portions.
 Miranda Bergman painted Audre Lorde and Lilian Ngoyi.
 The women worked on 10 stories of scaffolding without the presence of safety equipment.
 Like "Latinoámerica", the mural "Maestrapeace" faced criticism for its absence of overt political imagery, however it has been called revolutionary because of the artists collective approach to the mural as well as through its broad range of subjects.
 Since its creation, "Maestrapeace" received recognition from Angela Davis, who wrote a foreword for the book, Maestrapeace: San Francisco's Monumental Feminist Mural by Juana Alicia, Miranda Bergman, Edythe Boone, Susan Kelk Cervantes, Meera Desai, Yvonne Littleton, and Pérez.

 The mural features four distinct facades; the Lapidge Street mural, the Lapidge and 18th Street corner, the 18th Street mural, as well as an interior mural.
-The Lapidge Street mural features a Sami elder, Rigoberta Menchu wearing Quiche Maya huipil, the Pleiades, Yemayah, Coyolxauhqui, an Asian profile, Georgia O'Keefe, Guanyin, dancers, Audre Lorde, Lilian Ngoyi, Hanan Ashrawi, Joycelyn Elders, Jessica Govea, Maria Sabina, Women political prisoners, Dakini and a lesbian couple, and Mithila artist with a baby.
+The Lapidge Street mural features a Sami elder, Rigoberta Menchu wearing Quiche Maya huipil, the Pleiades, Yemayah, Coyolxauhqui, an Asian profile, Georgia O'Keeffe, Guanyin, dancers, Audre Lorde, Lilian Ngoyi, Hanan Ashrawi, Joycelyn Elders, Jessica Govea, Maria Sabina, Women political prisoners, Dakini and a lesbian couple, and Mithila artist with a baby.
 The 18th Street facade features an African profile, the goddess Aditi, a Native American profile, the image of a young Mestiza girl named Lucía, the image of a girl from Sri Lanka, a painting of a Wodaabe grandmother washing her granddaughter, as well as cultural textiles from Tibet, Guatemala, Ecuador, Mexico, and more.
 The Lapidge and 18th street corner of the mural features many plants and animals from all over the world.